 boring farts staunch traditionalists who don’t care for your cheesy cup noodles.
 Dried fruit (and nuts) are plentiful at Big C Supermarket and you can usually get it at quite an affordable price.

-This package of dried mango, for example, costs less than $2 for a 120g pack, whereas it’d cost about $3.50 for a 100g generic packet of dried mango in Singapore.
+Dried mango, for example, costs less than $0.81 for a single serving 40g pack, whereas it’d cost about $3.50 for a 100g generic packet of dried mango in Singapore.

 Did we miss out your favourite Thai snack?
 Tell us what’s on your must-buy list!